 the amount cannot be made, is termed as a contingent liability.

 1.16 USE OF ESTIMATES

-assumptions that effect the reported amounts of revenues, expenses, assets or liabilities in the future periods.
-Any revision to accounting
+judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and

+amounts of assets or liabilities in the future periods.
+Any revision to accounting estimates is recognized

 1.17 EARNING PER SHARE

 Basic earnings per share are calculated by dividing the net profit or loss for the period attributable to

 equity shareholders by the weighted average number of equity shares outstanding during the period.
 The

 weighted average number of equity shares outstanding during the period and for all periods presented is